At first glance, line managers and mentors can look very similar.

 Line managers are typically responsible for organising work rotas, checking completed work, and ensuring that their team works as a team.

-It is a broad role, as line managers in turn report to the senior leaders in an organisation.
+It is a broad role, as line managers in turn report to the next level of more senior management in an organisation.

 For more details on what line managers do, see our article: What Is A Line Manager.